 From breathtaking Alpine scenery to picturesque villages with a fairy-tale appeal, Switzerland has it all.
 For the stunning natural beauty of Switzerland, travelers from all over the world come.

-Switzerland offers something for everyone, no matter what type of holiday you desire.
+Switzerland offers options to suit various interests, regardless of your desired holiday.
 Where do you begin when deciding where to go?

 The lofty snow-capped mountains of the Alps, lush valleys, sparkling blue lakes, and picturesque lakefront cottages provide the nation a certain appeal that nowhere else can offer – but where do you start?

-- Best Things to do & Places to Visit in Switzerland
+- Things to Do & Places to Visit in Switzerland

 - 1. Lucerne